Paediatric Osteopathy - What to expect on your first visit

 Here are some common symptoms that come up, often as a result of traumatic birth:

 Difficulty eating (may be from cranium, jaw, neck, upper back, ribs, diaphragm for example).
-This can look like 'chomping', losing the latch, 'clicking' noise during feeding, or swallowing air.
-This can lead to gas pains for baby, or pain/bleeding/cracked skin for the mother if breastfeeding.
+This can look like 'chomping', losing the latch, 'clicking' noise during feeding.
+This usually corresponds with baby swallowing air, which then leads to gas pains for baby, and often pain/bleeding/cracked skin for the mother if breastfeeding.

 Inability to turn head both left and right (making feeding or lying down difficult/uncomfortable)